Amossonny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * echo \"\(Ôo\)\' is a script that displays a confused smiley "(Ôo)'
 * cat /etc/passwd is a script that displays the content of the /etc/passwd file
 * cat /etc/passwd /etc/hosts is a script that displays the content of /etc/passwd and /etc/hosts
+* tail -n 10 /etc/passwd is a script that displays the last 10 lines of /etc/passwd